Sunday, 25 March 2012

 Oneness IS Happiness

-As Sufis and Buddhists believe in Oneness, all living organisms from humans, animals and plants are connected to the universal life forces and are united as one consciousness that we know very little of which we have chosen to call God.
+As Sufis and Buddhists believe in Oneness, all living organisms from humans, animals and plants are connected to the universal life forces.
+They are united as one consciousness that we know very little of, which some have chosen to call God.
 We are all made up of cells that are born, breath, reproduce and die.
 Even the most abundant elements in the universe, Hydrogen and Carbon, are the same that make up our own bodies.
 We also share the same scrupulous design with other beings; same nervous system, brain, senses, and same digestive and reproductive system.

 We’re tiny, recycled stardust who have a consciousness that is part a bigger collective consciousness of the Universe.
 There is something way bigger than us that we feel longing and yearning to when thinking about reuniting with that “source.”
 It feels like this main source is where we get our energy, knowledge and creativity from.

-It's rather strange to believe that during the big bang over 13.7 billion years ago, some unconscious gas cloud have haphazardly and somehow “naturally” resulted in the creation of the writer of those thoughts, without some kind of intervention.
-Something is not right here, even if you are good in math.
+It is rather strange to believe that during the big bang over 13.7 billion years ago, some unconscious gas cloud have haphazardly and somehow “naturally” resulted in the creation of the writer of those thoughts, without some kind of intervention.
+Something is not right here, even if you are good in maths.
+But then again, including a creator in the equation begs the fundamental question: who created the creator?

 “My brain is only a receiver, in the Universe there is a core from which we obtain knowledge, strength and inspiration.
 I have not penetrated into the secrets of this core, but I know that it exists.”